 (9) In subsection (8) —

-“decision of a specialised retraining assessment panel” means an opinion, assessment, or other decision of a specialised retraining assessment panel that is relevant to the operation of Part IXA.
+decision of a specialised retraining assessment panel means an opinion, assessment, or other decision of a specialised retraining assessment panel that is relevant to the operation of Part IXA.

 [Section 146V inserted by No. 42 of 2004 s.
 110.]